am-stewart/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+  One difference between using sessions and web tokens is that when using sessions, the users information that was created is stored on the server in a cookie.
+When using JSON Web Tokens that information is stored on the client side and sent in the header of each request to the server so the server does not need to go searching for it.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcyptjs helps store passwords more securely by hashing them upon creation.
+It repeats the process many times (dependent on how many times we tell it to) as to make it more secure.

 3. How are unit tests different from integration and end-to-end testing?
+  Unit tests are different because they are designed to test each piece of the code in isolation whereas integration and end-to-end testing focuses on different parts of the code working together and/or the functionality of the entire app.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    TDD changes the way we write our applications and tests because we begin by writing a test that we know will fail.
+We start by making it pass with the smallest amount of code we can until it is testing exactly what we want it to do and then we can refactor and retest to make sure it is all working.
+Other approaches you may write your code first and then go back to write tests that fit the code you have already written.